 How you drink your coffee

 Modern-day coffee is often loaded with milk or sugar and served with a muffin or other carb-loaded treat.
 This will cause a huge insulin surge and wipe out any benefits from the bean!
 Best to drink it neat, organic, alone (or with a small amount of organic milk) or with protein.

 The benefits suggested are found from REAL coffee (organic even better).
 The less processing the coffee bean undergoes, the more nutrients are preserved.

 Coffee's effects can change if you have an existing health condition.
 For example, caffeine has been shown to be a gut irritant to some, and if you’re a Celiac or intolerant to gluten, you may also be intolerant to the protein in coffee.

 So like anything we have to take the information and apply it to our own individual cases, and make our own minds up.

 If you know you react badly, best to reduce or avoid altogether.
 If not, then drink the best coffee you can, and know that it’s doing its bit to improve your health.

-If you’d like some personalised advice on your own diet, lifestyle or supplements – contact us for a free discovery call so we can find out more about you and how best we can help.
+If you’d like some personalised advice on your own diet, lifestyle or supplements – contact us for more information on how we can help.